Safe & Comfortable Hibernaculum: 10-Step Project

 Reptiles and amphibians are creatures from a faraway time, of wild open spaces, of countryside, of marshland, glades, and bogs.
 They don’t adapt well to changing conditions.
 They can’t survive on building sites and tarmac.

-So, if some remain in the friendlier corners of your garden, you’d be wise to provide them with adequate shelter and protection.
-Regardless of whether you live on former reptile territory, it’s worth making your garden a haven for these wonderful animals.
+So, if some remain in the friendlier corners of your garden, you’d be wise to provide them with adequate shelter and protection with a hibernaculum.
+Whether you live on former reptile territory, it’s worth making your garden a haven for these wonderful animals.

 Like many other wild animals, reptile and amphibian populations are declining.